epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 **Disclaimer:** The authors of this document are not in charge of the MIP development and its deployment scripts.
 They have limited knowledge of most of the elements that are deployed.
 No guaranties are offered as to the correctness of this document.

-See also the official documentation of the deployment scripts project on Github: <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/README.md">README</a> file, <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs/installation/mip-local.md">installation</a> instructions and some <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs">more documentation</a>.
+See also the official documentation of the deployment scripts project on Github: [README](https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/README.md) file, [installation instructions](https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs/installation/mip-local.md) and some [more documentation](https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs).

 See also a [simpler deployment procedure](https://github.com/HBPMedical/mip-local) for MIP Local without the Data Factory, using Docker compose.